kim3er/motioneyewiki/API-(Draft).md

 ### JSON, Plain Text And URL-Encoded

-The following list presents the JSON variant of the available API calls.
-For each field in each of API calls, there's a simple text/plain or URL-encoded variant.
+The JSON variants of the available API calls are described in detail in this document.
+However, for each field in each of the API calls, there's a simple plain text or URL-encoded variant.

 For example, instead of issuing a [`GET /api/camera/<id>/device`](#get-apicameraiddevice) request to find out the name of a camera, one could issue the following request: